The Numbers and People That Tell the Story of AI Horizons 2025

 58 Minutes to Sellout: The AI Summit That Doubled in Size

 In just 58 minutes, 800 attendees registered, creating a 1,000+ person waitlist.
-Remarkably, about 25% flew in from out of state, representing 17 states, with about 80% being first-time attendees.
+Remarkably, about 25% flew in from out of town, representing 17 states, with about 80% being first-time attendees.
+Ten different countries also joined via livestream.

 This second-year summit doubled in size from its inaugural event, spanning three days with the inaugural Forge AI pitch competition, powerhouse keynote speakers, and four concurrent breakout tracks—all backed by 15+ sponsors (BNY and Google leading the pack).

 Why Pittsburgh?
 The answer is simple.
-Legacy industrial giants need AI, and AI innovators grow where there are problems worth solving and deploying today.
+Legacy industrial giants need AI, and AI innovators grow where there are problems worth solving and executing on today.

 The stage perfectly embodied this philosophy, with century-old titans meeting two-year-old unicorns.